elli95/Portfolio/README.md

 Icons were sourced from [Iconify.Design](https://iconify.design/).

-Information and inspiration with the creation of the codes came from Noroff's curriculum and various websites linked below.
+Information and inspiration for the creation of the codes came from Noroff's curriculum and various websites linked below.

 - [Best README Template](https://github.com/othneildrew/Best-README-Template/blob/master/README.md)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-[project-screenshot]: images/portfolio-screenshot.webp
+[project-screenshot]: src/images/portfolio-screenshot.webp